MFR6340/theenglishextension.org/open-world-3/unit-1: Further, Faster, Higher.md

 Rock climbing is a great example of a sport where boundaries are constantly being pushed.
 What wasn't recognized for a long time was how many women have participated in this amazing sport.
 Through October 2023, the Swiss Alpine Museum at the Gotthard is hosting the exhibit <a href="https://www.alpinesmuseum.ch/en/exhibitions/lost-and-found-memories-office" rel="nofollow">"Women on the Mountain" </a> focusing on the fearlessness of forty female alpinists.

-Ice climbing is definitely an extreme sport, and of course Switzerland is hosting the <a href="https://www.sbs.ch/english/" rel="nofollow">SBS Library</a>**Ice Climbing World Cup.**  If you happen to be in Saas Fee in January, it could be great fun to watch.
-Held in a car park, so weather isn't an issue.  https://www.saas-fee.ch/en/events/top-events-in-winter/ice-climbing-worldcup
+Ice climbing is definitely an extreme sport, and Switzerland is hosting the <a href="https://www.saas-fee.ch/en/events/top-events-in-winter/ice-climbing-worldcup" rel="nofollow">Ice Climbing World Cup </a>  If you happen to be in Saas Fee in January, it could be great fun to watch.
+Held in a car park, so weather isn't an excuse not to go.